Zeiler Chiropractic

 For centuries scientists, physicians, and even philosophers have long believed that the body's spinal cord is at the root of many ailments that have nothing to do with back or neck pain.

-But the birth of the chiropractic profession was not to occur until the late-19th century-September 18, 1895, to be exact-in the small offices of the Palmer Cure & Infirmary in Davenport, Iowa.
+But the birth of the chiropractic profession was not to occur until the late-19th century September 18, 1895, to be exact in the small offices of the Palmer Cure & Infirmary in Davenport, Iowa.

 Late that day, Canadian-born Daniel David Palmer was in his office trying to have a conversation with the building's janitor, Harvey Lillard.

 Palmer noticed that Lillard was nearly deaf, and asked the man what caused him to lose his hearing.
-Lillard didn't know, but told Palmer his hearing began diminishing after a back injury he sustained while stooping in a cramped position.
-Lillard remembered hearing a "pop" in his back, and suffered hearing loss for years after that.
+Lillard didn't know but told Palmer his hearing began diminishing after a back injury he sustained while stooping in a cramped position.
+Lillard remembered hearing a "pop" in his back and suffered hearing loss for years after that.

-It was a revelation that capped what Palmer had long suspected-an indubitable connection between the spine and disease-that misalignment of the spinal column interferes with normal nerve function, and thus, leads to a host of maladies.
+It was a revelation that capped what Palmer had long suspected an indubitable connection between the spine and disease that misalignment of the spinal column interferes with normal nerve function, and thus, leads to a host of maladies.
 Palmer suspected that if he were able to return the popped vertebrae in Lillard's back to its original position, it would also restore his hearing.
 Using a technique called the "spinous process," Palmer gently repositioned the vertebra with a firm thrust.

 Lillard's hearing began to return.
 Over the next week, Palmer continued his spinal manipulation treatment on Lillard; each day his hearing gradually improved.
 Palmer coined a term for his new technique: chiropractic from the Greek words chiro, meaning hand, and practic, meaning practice.
-He dedicated his practice from that point forward to use of the new therapy.
+He dedicated his practice from that point forward to the use of the new therapy.

-In the ensuing months, Palmer treated flu, sciatica, migraine headaches, stomach complaints, epilepsy, and heart trouble with adjustments he called "hand treatments"-all without the use of drugs, medications, or surgery.
+In the ensuing months, Palmer treated flu, sciatica, migraine headaches, stomach complaints, epilepsy, and heart trouble with adjustments he called "hand treatments all without the use of drugs, medications, or surgery.

 Despite Palmer's early successes, chiropractic adjustments were not readily accepted by the medical community.
 Palmer was later indicted for practicing medicine without a license and was sentenced to 105 days in jail and ordered to pay a $350 fine.